caderek/gramma/README.md

 ### Via binary package

-If you prefer a single binary file (Node.js included) you can download it for the most popular platforms:
+If you prefer a single binary file (Node.js included), you can download it for the most popular platforms:

 - [gramma-linux64-v0.8.0.zip](https://github.com/caderek/gramma/releases/download/v0.8-beta.2/gramma-linux64-v0.8.0.zip)
 - [gramma-macos-v0.8.0.zip](https://github.com/caderek/gramma/releases/download/v0.8-beta.2/gramma-macos-v0.8.0.zip)
 - [gramma-windows64-v0.8.0.zip](https://github.com/caderek/gramma/releases/download/v0.8-beta.2/gramma-windows64-v0.8.0.zip)

-After downloading and unpacking the binary add it to your PATH or create a symlink to your executable directory (depending on the platform).
+After downloading and unpacking the binary, add it to your PATH or create a symlink to your executable directory (depending on the platform).

 <a id='usage'></a>